LuanEdCosta/vscode-open-files/README.md

 ## All Features

-- Open related files
+- Open related files.
-- Open all folder files
+- Open all folder files.
-- Open file in the default browser
+- Open file in the default browser.
-- Open all folder files recursively
+- Open all folder files recursively.

 ## Usage